Domenico Guglielmini: Life

 Born in Bologna to a well-off family, he graduated in medicine in 1678 with Marcello Malpighi at the University of Bologna, at the same time he studied mathematics with Geminiano Montanari and became a member of the Academia della Traccia o dei Filosofi.

-His first mathematical writings topic was astronomy, but later he focused his studies on hydraulics.
+His first mathematical writing topic was astronomy, but later he focused his studies on hydraulics.
 In 1686 he was named "Bologna General Water Administrator", an important role due to the large number of watercourses existing in the area and the frequent flooding that required surveillance.

-The experience gave inspiration for his well known work "Della natura dei fiumi" which is considered a masterpiece of modern river hydraulics.
+The experience gave inspiration for his well-known work "Della natura dei fiumi" which is considered a masterpiece of modern river hydraulics.

+Guglielmini was elected an associated member of the French Academy of Sciences in 1686 and a fellow of the Royal Society in 1687.
 He married Costanza Gioannetti and had three daughters and a son, Giuseppe Ferdinando, who became his biographer.
 In 1690 he was appointed professor of mathematics at the University of Bologna and in 1694 professor of Hydrometry.